-Tofu’s soy milk base and the coagulation process make it vegan friendly.
+Tofu contains no animal products because it is made from soy milk, and then coagulated.
 Tofu became a favorite food among vegans seeking nutritional satisfaction while maintaining their ethical standards.

-Tofu is a classic ingredient used in culinary traditions worldwide.
-Thanks to its ability to absorb flavors and adapt to various cooking methods, tofu is used in thousands of dishes around the globe – from satisfying main courses to tasty snacks and sweet desserts!
+Tofu is an ingredient that has been used for centuries in cuisines around the globe.
+Tofu’s ability to absorb flavors and adapt itself to different cooking techniques allows it to be used in thousands upon thousands of dishes worldwide – from delicious snacks and sweet deserts to satisfying main courses!
 You can do so much with tofu recipes.